 Category Settings MGCPGW2 Simulated Call Agent The number of controlled gateways is specified one set of 100 gateways with 900 endpoints (aaln[001-900]) each, corresponding to MGCPGW1.
-Automatic Functionality The sending of RSIP messages at the beginning and the end of the test is configured, and the Enable retransmissions option are selected.
+Automatic Functionality The sending of RSIP messages at the beginning and the end of the test is configured, and the Enable retransmissions option is selected.
 Endpoint2 Scenario The test scenario mirrors the Endpoint1 call flow for the receiving side (called party) and comprises the Wait ReceiveCall, Voice Session, and Wait Recv_EndCall.
 Execution Settings The corresponding scenario channel is configured to execute 10 loops during the test sustain time.
-Simulated Endpoints The endpoint phone number is specified using the 170[00000-] sequence generator expression.
+Simulated Endpoints The endpoint phone number is specified by using the 170[000000-] sequence generator expression.
 SDP No custom SDP settings are configured.
 Codecs The G.711 a-law and G.711 u-law codecs are selected.
 RTP RTP hardware acceleration is configured.
 Audio The Enable audio on this activity option is selected.
+SRTP Use of SRTP is not enabled.
+Other Settings No scenario variables need to be initialized.